MD/Masters Program in Health Equity

-3) Does this program provide a Masters degree in Health Equity?
+3) Does this program provide a masters degree in Health Equity?

-A: No. This program provides support for the student to pursue a Masters degree in one of the many areas of study which will provide expertise/a tool kit to use to achieve health equity.
-(See above regarding possible Masters degrees).
+A: No. This program provides support for the student to pursue a masters degree in one of the many areas of study which will provide expertise/a tool kit to use to achieve health equity.
+(See above regarding possible masters degrees)

 4) How does financing work if I am accepted to the program?

-A: The program commits to paying a year of Masters tuition and a living stipend for that year.
-We seek to fund the maximum number of students possible, so we ask you to apply for financial aid for the Masters year and accept the aid you are allotted.
+A: The program commits to paying a year of masters tuition and a living stipend for that year.
+We seek to fund the maximum number of students possible, so we ask you to apply for financial aid for the masters year and accept the aid you are allotted.
 The program will make up the difference between tuition + stipend and your financial aid.
 Please speak to the director if you have questions.

-5) I am very interested in Social Justice and Health Equity but I am not sure if I am interested in committing to a Masters program.
+5) I am very interested in Social Justice and Health Equity but I am not sure if I am interested in committing to a masters program.
 Should I apply and what if I change my mind?

 A: There are many ways to work to achieve Health Equity.
 If you are accepted into this program, you are a part of the cohort which has demonstrated and articulated an intent to use scholarship as a tool to approach Health Equity.
 However, also know that plans may change.
 Please inform the director about your plans as they evolve.

-6) What if I want to go into a subspecialty e.g., cardiac surgery/ENT.
+6) What if I want to go into a subspecialty e.g., cardiac surgery/ ENT.
 Can I still participate in this program?

 A: Absolutely!
 We believe that everyone in health care has a responsibility to work towards Health Equity and the REACH Scholars experience will contribute to your qualifications to match in whatever specialty you are interested in.
 The program will work with you to gain the experience in the specialty in which you are interested.
 Please speak with the director if you have any specific questions.

-7) If you do a Masters degree, you are not required to do a scholarly concentration.
+7) If you do a masters degree, you are not required to do a scholarly concentration.
 Why do you require both?

 A: This is a program to prepare interested Stanford Medical students to use scholarship to achieve health equity.
-The scholarly concentrations provide a structured program for in depth learning and scholarship and thus supplements the REACH scholar experience.
+The scholarly concentrations provide a structured program for in depth learning and scholarship and thus supplement the REACH scholar experience.
 This requirement is flexible during this first year of the program.
-If there is a problem with timing and course load (especially for students who are not MS1s), please speak with the REACH program director.)
+If there is a problem with timing and course load (especially for students who are not MS1s), please speak with the REACH program director.